 This Firefox add-on allows you to quickly change the rendering engine between Firefox and the installed version of the Internet Explorer.
 It allows you to quickly check if your plugin behaves well in this browser.

-You must required these 30+ Essential WordPress Plugins
+You must be required these 40+ Essential WordPress Plugins.